 In a context of energy crisis, and furthermore, of transition and energy restraint, we present here a weekly overview of gas consumption in France.
 These data, made available on GRTgaz’s website, make it possible to grasp, in a glance, the state of the French gas system as the Government’s energy efficiency plan is implemented.

 National gas consumption trending

-This decrease results from a significant reduction in consumption by the public distribution and large industrial companies connected to the transmission grid.
-It is offset in part by greater demand on gas-fired power plants to maintain the balance of the electricity system.
+This decline is the result of a significant reduction in consumption by public distribution and large industrial customers connected to the transmission network, as well as a reduced demand on gas-fired power plants due to the sobriety of electricity consumers.

 Detailed consumption table